-APPROVED: 1/20/75 REVISED: 3/24/97 REVISED AND APPROVED: 4/28/08 REVIEWED and APPROVED: 11/21/16 Back to Top
+APPROVED: 1/20/75 REVISED: 3/24/97

 POLICY 171.1 - PUBLIC NOTIFICATION OF BOARD MEETINGS

 All meetings of the Board of Education shall be open meetings, except when authorized by law to be closed, and shall have proper notice prior to the meeting.
 Public notice shall be given by the Board President or designee to the District's official newspaper and to any other news media who have requested such notice.
 Notice shall also be given to the public through posting in various locations within District buildings.